 The latest version of the system is ASYCUDA World.
-This version has been specifically developed to meet the requirements of all national authorities in charge of processing licenses and permits for international trade.
+This version has been specifically developed to meet the requirements of all Government agencies that process licenses and permits for international trade.
 The ASYCUDA eCITES has been developed using ASYCUDA World.

 ASYCUDA eCITES is based on a client - server architecture.
 The Client is an application that runs on a standard office computer.
-The Client application provides all functionality to the user such as entering a CITES permit request or browsing the list of approved permits.
-The server is a computer with a UNIX operating system that holds the data in a relational database.
-The server provides the clients with central access to all information relating to the CITES processing.
-For ASYCUDA eCITES a high end office computer with a backup system is sufficient as a server.
+The Client application provides all functionality to the user such as entering a CITES permit request of browsing the list of approved permits.
+The server is a computer with a UNIX operating system which holds the data in a relational database.
+The server provides the clients with a central access to all information relating the CITES processing.
+For ASYCUDA eCITES high end office computer with a backup system is sufficient as a server.
 ASYCUDA client and server can run with different database and operating systems including free of charge Open Source based solutions.